mixxxdj/manual/source/hardware/controllers/hercules_djcontrol_MIX.rst

 This device does not have a built in audio interface.

-Please refer to :ref:`the user manual <controllers-without-an-integrated-audio-interface>` for more details about the audio configuration in Mixxx.
+Please refer to .. _setup-controller-and-external-card: for more details about the audio configuration in Mixxx.

 Mapping description
 -------------------